kennycason/ninjaturdle_nes/docs/SPRITES_WORKFLOW.md

 ## Advanced: Metasprite Structure

-If you change sprite designs significantly, you may need to update the metasprite definitions in Sprites.h:
+If you change sprite designs significantly, you may need to update the metasprite definitions in sprites.h:

 ```c
 const unsigned char RoundSprL[]={